|Storage||1 - 50 GB|

 This means you will need to look at your threat model and decide if CTemplar is secure enough for your purposes.
 Beyond the things we just discussed, here are a few additional CTemplar factors to consider:

 - CTemplar can be compelled by law to disclose information about their users.
-As of April 2020, their Transparency Report listed 7 requests for user information.
-None of those requests were accompanied by an Icelandic Court Order, and non of the requests were granted.
+As of May 2021, their Transparency Report lists 19 requests for user information.
+None of those requests were accompanied by an Icelandic Court Order, and none of the requests were granted.
 This is excellent, but you need to realize that all email services must abide by local laws and CTemplar may need to respond to a valid request in the future.

-The route to CTemplar support is through their FAQs pages.
-These pages are extensive, with 70+ major entries, many of which include multiple sub-entries.
+The route to CTemplar support is through their Help pages.
+These pages are useful, with almost 70 major entries, many of which include multiple sub-entries.
 I’ve found them to be very helpful, with the only issue being that it can be tough to find the specific topic you need.

 When it comes to reaching the support team, there is a ticket-based system available.
 In addition, the company has a varied social media presence, including Facebook, Twitter, LinkedIn, and Reddit.

 CTemplar offers one Free pricing plan, and four paid plans.
 As you might expect, as you go up through the plans (Prime -> Knight -> Marshall -> Champion) you gain more storage, the ability to send more messages per day, and additional features (including custom domain names).
 Default pricing is billed yearly; monthly billing is available for a higher price.

 The Free plan is a great way to check out the service.
 If you don’t mind the lack of encrypted Subject lines, the Free plan, with its 1 GB of storage and 200 message a day limit, could be good enough to meet your needs without upgrading.